 Types Of Full Dentures

 - Conventional Full Dentures – This is when all the teeth are removed and the tissue is given time to heal before the dentures are placed.
 It could take a few months for the gum tissue to heal completely, and during this time you will be without teeth.

 At Sunset Dental, we care about your oral health.
+No matter what stage of life you are in, we can provide the right dental procedures.
+Dental cleanings, bridges, tooth extractions, bridges, and dentures are all available from our qualified team.
 Let us assist you with all your dental needs in Sunset, UT today.